hajle-silesia/provisioning/README.md

 OCI Vault is used as a secrets management solution for the cluster.
 Dedicated secret (see vault module config) stores the cluster initialization flag, useful for server nodes during cold start (spinning new cluster).
 [External Secrets Operator](https://external-secrets.io/latest/) automatically generates cluster secrets from the data stored within the vault as described [here](https://external-secrets.io/latest/provider/oracle-vault/).

+### Storage backup

+OCI Object Storage is used as a storage backup solution for the cluster.
+Detailed setup can be found [here](https://docs.oracle.com/en/learn/object-storage-longhorn-backups/index.html).

 ### DNS

 #### Private